rails-lambda/lambda_punch/README.md

 If your application integrates with API Gateway (which has a 30 second timeout) then it is possible your function can be set with a higher timeout to perform background work.
 Since work is done after each invoke, the LambdaPunch queue should be empty when your function receives the `SHUTDOWN` event.
 If jobs are in the queue when this happens they will have two seconds max to work them down before being lost.

-**For a more robust background job solution, please consider using AWS SQS with the [Lambdakiq](https://github.com/customink/lambdakiq) gem.
-A drop-in replacement for [Sidekiq](https://github.com/mperham/sidekiq) when running Rails in AWS Lambda using the [Lamby](https://lamby.custominktech.com/) gem.**
+**For a more robust background job solution, please consider using AWS SQS with the [Lambdakiq](https://github.com/customink/lambdakiq) gem.**

 ### Logging